 Notice of Abatement Proceedings This type of lien does not specify a dollar amount needed to remove the lien.
 This document is recorded to notify any prospective buyers or lenders that violations exist on the property.

-Partial Abatement Lien This type of lien is recorded after an administrative abatement hearing is held and the Hearing Officer orders a property owner to correct a violation and payment of costs and penalties.
-This lien serves to notify the public of the violation and may prevent the sale or refinancing of the property or prevent the owner from obtaining title insurance.
+Partial Abatement Lien This type of lien is recorded when Sonoma County has incurred costs pursuing violation abatement.
+This lien serves to notify the public of the abatement costs already incurred.
+This may prevent the sale or refinancing of the property or prevent the owner from obtaining title insurance.

 Supplemental Abatement Lien This type of lien is recorded when additional costs are incurred after recording a partial lien.

-Notice of Lis Pendens This is recorded by County Counsel when a lawsuit is filed and is in addition to a partial abatement lien or notice of abatement proceedings.
+Notice of Lis Pendens This is recorded by County Counsel prior to beginning litigation.

 These documents remain recorded until the violation has been corrected and costs and penalties are paid.